mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/activation-group-dispose-exception.md

 ---
 title: ActivationGroupDisposeException class
+description: The exception that is thrown when an program has a null activation group at dispose time.

 ---

 The exception that is thrown when an program has a null activation group at dispose time.